WhakEi/Vencord-Trol/README.md

 ## Installing / Uninstalling

-**WARNING:** This has not been tested on Windows, so far it's only been verified to work in ubuntu, instructions may vary depending on OS and Distro.
+**WARNING:** This has not been tested on Windows, so far it's only been verified to work in ubuntu, instructions may vary depending on OS or Distro.
-**Sidenote:** You will need node.js \n
+**Sidenote:** You will need node.js.

 Install `pnpm`: